GET STARTED TODAY

 TRAIN FOR A NEW CAREER WITH A

-BACHELOR OF SCIENCE IN NURSING – 3 YEAR BSN PROGRAM
+BACHELOR OF SCIENCE IN NURSING – 3 YEAR PRELICENSURE BSN TRACK

 At Beckfield College you can focus on getting a quality education and developing leadership and nurse management skills to help you be successful in your nursing career.
 Most schools offer 4-year BSN programs but at Beckfield College, our fast-track 3 Year BSN program offers quality education and in-field training and takes only three years to complete.